LunNova/Blog/content/articles/stable-diffusion-ema-on-cpu/index.md

     return last_ema * decay + val * (1-decay)
 ```

-You've probably seen this before, even if you didn't know the name.
-It's a simple idea and has been independently reinvented many times!
-I can remember using this sort of average [as far back as 2013](https://github.com/MinimallyCorrect/TickThreading/blob/8a80f377eb0e8575f079b698cdb168b9e746d491/src/common/me/nallar/patched/PatchMinecraftServer.java#L213).
+This concept is widely used in various fields and has been independently discovered and applied many times.
+As an example, I implemented a similar averaging technique in a Minecraft mod project [back in 2013](https://github.com/MinimallyCorrect/TickThreading/blob/8a80f377eb0e8575f079b698cdb168b9e746d491/src/common/me/nallar/patched/PatchMinecraftServer.java#L213) and I had no idea what it was called.

 # How do you implement an EMA for a machine learning model?